How to Use a Mooring Buoy

 - Safely retrieve the yellow pick-up line with a boat hook.
 Put your vessel in neutral to avoid entanglement.

 - Run your boat’s bow line through the loop of the yellow pick-up line.
 Cleat both ends of your bow line to the bow of your boat.
 Never tie the yellow pick-up line directly to your boat as it puts undue stress on the mooring anchor.
+Never stern tie to a buoy either as this is both dangerous to you and your boat, but also puts undue strain on the mooring system.

 - Let out enough line so that the buoy is not pulled underwater and the line is horizontal.
 Rougher days may require even more line.
 Adding extra line will produce a more comfortable experience for your vessel while moored and reduce wear on the buoy system.